 The U.S. Republican Party comes out in support of the Equal Rights Amendment.

-1941 – During World War II, women’s participation in the workforce increases by nearly 60%.
+1941 – During World War II, women’s participation in the workforce increased by nearly 60%.

 More than 310,000 women take jobs in the U.S. aircraft industry.
-Wartime propaganda urges women to join the labor force for the duration of World War II.
+Wartime propaganda urges women to join the labor force during World War II.

 Physicist Elda Emma Anderson is recruited to work at Los Alamos on the development of the atomic bomb.

 1945 – Women are forced to retreat from the labor pool.
 In the auto industry, the proportion of women on the assembly lines falls from 25% to 7.5%.

 Eleanor Roosevelt became a delegate to the newly created United Nations.